Anomalous Andreev interferometer: Study of an anomalous Josephson junction coupled to a normal wire: Introduction

 We study the two main realizations of $\phi_0$-junctions.
 Namely, Josephson junctions with Rashba spin-orbit coupling (SOC) and multilayer ferromagnetic structures [Fig.~\ref{figure1}(b-c)].
 In both cases the anomalous phase is related to the existence of a Lifshiftz invariant in the free energy \cite{edelstein_ginzburg_1996,mineev2008nonuniform,bauer_non-centrosymmetric_2012}.
-In the first example such invariant is proportional to the vector product between the magnetic and electric SU(2) fields \cite{Bergeret:2015}.
-This corresponds to the presence of a Zeeman field perpendicular to the direction of the supercurrent.
-In the second example this invariant is determined by the spatial and temporal covariant derivatives of the electric field \cite{baumard2020interplay}, which corresponds to a non-coplanar magnetization of the magnetic layers.
+In the first example such invariant stems from an interplay between a Zeeman field and the SOC, whereas in the second example it stems from non-coplanar magnetizations of magnetic layers.